arec1b0/Aura.ETL/README.md

 ### Development Guidelines

 1. Follow the existing code style and architecture patterns
-2. Add unit tests for new functionality
+2. Add comprehensive unit and integration tests for new functionality
 3. Update documentation as needed
-4. Ensure all tests pass before submitting
+4. Ensure all tests pass before submitting (60+ test suite)

 ## 📄 License